caleb-101/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-Using echo to write a script
+Using echo to write a script\n